OSGeo/OSGeoLive-doc/en/quickstart/spatialite_quickstart.rst

 Spatialite-gis is a simple viewer for spatialite based layers.

 ..
 TBD: Cameron Review Comment:
-  In OSGeo-Livebeta1, spatialite-gis is not selectable from the OSGeo-Live menu.
-  It needs to be selected from the command line.
   If this section is included, it requires a number of screen shots.

 * From the Desktop GIS folder on the Desktop run spatialite-gis